What Is Modal Fabric & Is This Material Really Sustainable?

 It’s growth is more sustainable than that of cotton, and it’s responsible for yields up to ten times as high.
 It also uses 20 times less water!

-Water is also saved when you’re wearing those new modal fabric pajamas.
-The material doesn’t require heavy washing and you’ll have no need for whitening agents or fabric softener.
+Water is also saved when you’re wearing those new modal fabric organic pajamas.
+The material doesn’t require heavy washing and you’ll have no need for whitening agents or non-toxic fabric softeners.

-Modal is comfortable and durable.
-You can anticipate that clothes made with this material will be able to withstand stretching and moving and years of wearing.
+Modal material is comfortable and durable.
+You can anticipate that clothes made with this fabric will be able to withstand stretching and moving and years of wearing.

-For us, the number one downside of modal is that, unless it is a Lenzing Modal, you just cannot guarantee that the underlying wood pulp came from a sustainably managed forest or that the process was safe for workers and the environment.
+For us, the number one downside of modal is that, unless it is a Lenzing Modal, you just cannot guarantee that the underlying wood pulp came from a sustainably managed forest or that the process of manufacturing the modal material was safe (for workers and the environment).

 Modal is machine washable but as always, the most environmentally friendly wash is a cold wash.
-This will also help prevent any shrinking.
+This will also help prevent any shrinkage.

 We would generally advise against using chemicals but if you feel you need to bleach your clothing, use a bleach that does not contain chlorine and is oxygen based instead.